kmalakoff/spawn-streaming/README.md

 ## spawn-streaming

-Formats spawn with prefix, colors, and throttle
+Formats spawn with prefix and colors

 ```
 import spawn from 'spawn-streaming'